St Helens enjoy seven-try win over Wakefield

 Saints' third straight win moved them within four points of unbeaten leaders Warrington, but victory came at a cost for Paul Wellens' side, who lost England prop Alex Walmsley to injury in the first couple of minutes.

-They were soon in front as centre Percival collected Jack Welsby's pass for the opening score, and tries from wingers Hopoate and Makinson just before the interval provided some breathing room.
+They were soon in front as centre Percival collected Jack Welsby's pass for the opening score, and tries from wingers Hopoate and Makinson just before the interval provided some breathing room against a Wakefield team that failed to make the most of their own attacking opportunities.

 Percival knocked over a penalty before Welsby set up Dodd to score under the posts and Tonga centre Hurrell powered over following a scrum for Saints' fifth try of the evening.